Signs of an Abused Dog!

 Viral animal abuse videos have flooded the Internet.

-When we talk or think of abuse, it includes abused or neglected animals, dog fights, chained animal, and much more of animal cruelty.
+When we talk or think of abuse, it includes abused or neglected animals, dog fights, chained animals, and much more animal cruelty.

 Sometimes, we fail to notice the animal abuse signs, the cry of those innocent animals, the loneliness they go through, and most terrible,

 The emotional memories they want to forget but cannot!

 A pet caretaker may even miss the signs of not only physically abused but also mentally or emotionally abusing.